LaneOuyang/heat-tutorial/105.Update-Stack/README.md

 heat -k stack-update Update-Stack-Example --template-file update-stack.template
 ```

-You should see the stack_status in the resulting output is now "..."
+You should see the stack_status in the resulting output is now "UPDATE_IN_PROGRESS".
+You can check in on update progress using the shell command from step 4.
+Assuming the update is successful you will see the stack_status change to "UPDATE_COMPLETE".
+Now that we've updated it, there is only one thing left to do...
 </br>
 </br>
-### 5. Delete It!
+### 6. Delete It!

 ```shell
 heat -k stack-delete Update-Stack-Example